ethereum/ethereum-org-website/src/content/eth2/roadmap/index.md

 Expected: 2021

-Up until Phase 1.5, mainnet will continue as a proof-of-work blockchain.
-This means transactions are processed via miners.
+Up until Phase 1.5, the Ethereum we use today on mainnet will continue as a proof-of-work blockchain.
+Transactions will continue to be processed by miners.
 But in Phase 1.5, mainnet will officially become a shard and transition to [proof-of-stake](/en/eth2/proof-of-stake/).

 For end users and dapps, this change should be seamless.